cj/sinatra-can/README.markdown

     gem install sinatra-can

-To use it in your project, just hit:
+To use it in your project, just require it:

     require 'sinatra/can'